indijonesjames/GimbalPlay/README.md

 ### Future Work

-The scene is currently divided in 16 quadrants.
-If this number increases more, the final result would be better.
+The scene is currently divided into 16 quadrants.
+If this number increases more the final result would be better.
 Among the 16 quadrants only 6 are actually scanned since there is a lot of overlapping between them.

-However, because of the fixture, the range of motion of the Gimbal is limiited.
-This could be improved as well.